DavidCoderror/Project-3-LaCite-/README.md

 What to do List (Update Througout)

-David :
+David(Gaylord) :
--Page D'acceuil
+-Page D'accueuil
+-doesnt know how to spell or write

 Noah (Short King) :
--Page D'acceuil
+-Page D'accueuil

 Alex :
 -Inscription